AirCraft009/MxsxllBox/README.md

 ## Overview

-MxsxllBox is a custom virtual machine (VM) designed with a 16 KB memory space divided into several segments, supporting a simple instruction set and features like labels, branching, function calls, and dynamic memory management.
+MxsxllBox is a custom virtual machine (VM) designed with a 16 KB memory space divided into several segments, supporting a simple instruction set and features like labels, branching, function calls, and dynamic memory management.\
+It has 12 general purpose Registers and 4 Registers for syscalls

 ---